Spherical Robots to the Rescue

 On Earth or on other planets, tensegrity robots offer a relatively easy way to place delicate instruments into difficult-to-reach areas.
 Indeed, that’s the principle behind Squishy Robotics.

 Agogino and her team began speaking to fire departments and public safety officials in a process known as customer discovery.
-“At this point, we’ve interviewed around 300 first responders,” she says.
+“At this point, we’ve interviewed around 300 first responders,” she said.
 “And it turns out there is a real need with hazardous material emergencies.”

 For these customers, Squishy Robotics now puts miniaturized chemical gas sensors inside the tensegrity robot structure that can be dropped by drone, helicopter, or fixed-wing aircraft, to take readings in an area before firefighters go in.
 Currently, the company only offers stationary robots, but Agogino and her team are working on mobile models as well.